JMoss-Architecture-DAO/Pro.Taho-OP-NFT-V2/README.md

 Pro.Taho OP NFT is the second version [V2] update of the United State Of America JMoss-Architecture-DAO Vintage Coin Non Fungible Token, [V1] (https://opensea.io/assets/ethereum/0x495f947276749ce646f68ac8c248420045cb7b5e/60618394003910468094785107560781180050889159480762419821610265969805899071489/) proposed to be deployed on the optimism network, as a universal web3 native Token utility.

-A limited Premium Collection of Profesional Tahomies, who are the beneficiaries of the USA JMA VC Private sale auction, reserved for the Tally Ho native web3 community multisig safe, managed natively by the community members and multisig signers.
+A limited Premium Collection of ProfesSional Tahomies, who are the beneficiaries of the USA JMA VC Private sale auction, reserved for the Tally Ho native web3 community multisig safe, managed natively by the community members and multisig signers.
 20 Beneficiaries form the USA JMA VC V1, will participate and receive free Lams Product voucher airdrops, from the proposed percentage of the V1, Token sale. (https://www.amazon.co.uk/Dog-Food-Iams-Dogs/s?keywords=Dog+Food&rh=n%3A471400031%2Cp_89%3AIams&c=ts&ts_id=471400031)

 Each limited Pro.Taho OP NFT, has a unique Profession that is considered invaluable, within web3 communities.
 Professional Tahomies are strong and convicted open-source and decentralized native web3 community evangelists.